Find Affordable College Courses

 Speaking: Talking to others to convey information effectively.

-In 2016, there was an estimated number of 45,000 jobs in the United States for Surgeon.
+In the United States, there were 45,000 jobs for Surgeon in 2016.
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 6,500 new jobs for Surgeon by 2026.
-There will be an estimated 1,900 positions for Surgeon per year.
+The BLS estimates 1,900 yearly job openings in this field.

 undefined